 4. Lily Aldrin, How I Met Your Mother

 Lily just seems to go round and round with her spending habits.
 When she’s in a slump, she breaks out the plastic to console herself with some retail therapy.
 But then when she gets that unavoidable credit card bill, seeing what she owes makes her feel bad, and the cycle continues.
 And instead of working on a budget or finding another way to brighten her mood, she just pretends her shopaholic problem doesn’t exist and hides the bills and multiple credit cards in her “box of shame.”

 Marshall is affected by her credit card use too, taking a corporate job instead of following his dream of becoming an environmental lawyer so they can afford to get an apartment.
 (If your credit card debt is out of control, you can use Credit.com’s credit card payoff calculator to create a plan to pay them off.
-You can also see how your debt is affecting your credit scores by viewing two of your credit scores for free, updated each month, on Credit.com.)
+You can also see how your debt is affecting your credit scores by viewing two of your credit scores for free, updated every 14 days, on Credit.com.)

 5. Lorelai Gilmore, Gilmore Girls